C.H.I.P.S. HOME PAGE

 Contents

-2. Challenges Facing Development of Probiotic-Containing Functional Foods
+2. Challenges Associated with the Development of Probiotic-Containing Functional Foods

 7. Biologically Active Peptides Released in Fermented Milk: Role and Functions

-9. Natto—A Food Made by Fermenting Cooked Soybeans with Bacillus subtilis (natto)
+9. Natto: A Soybean Food Made by Fermenting Cooked Soybeans with Bacillus subtilis (natto)

 10. Fermented Meat